JuliaEarth/GeoStats.jl/docs/src/resources/education.md

 is about minimizing variance (or estimation error), whereas spline interpolation is about deriving smooth estimators for *computer visualization*.
-[Kriging is a generalization of splines](https://www.sciencedirect.com/science/article/pii/009830048490030X) in which one has the freedom to customize spatial structure based on data.
+[Kriging is a generalization of splines](https://www.sciencedirect.com/science/article/pii/009830048490030X) in which one has the freedom to customize geospatial structure based on data.
 Besides the estimate itself, Kriging also provides the variance map as a function of point patterns.